 Education and Special Training:

-- Baptist Theological Seminary at Richmond, Master of Divinity (M.Div.): highest academic graduate, Student Body Moderator/President, counseling focus
+- Baptist Theological Seminary at Richmond, Master's Degree (M.Div.): highest academic graduate, elected Student Body Moderator/President

 - Campbell University: Bachelor of Music, Summa Cum Laude